Breville Dual Boiler Review: Great Value Espresso Machine

 You can set the steam temperature from 265 to 285 ℉, which is a broader range than the previous model, and you can set the brew temperature between 190 and 205 ℉ (2).
 Changing one doesn’t impact the other because the two boilers are independent.
 You can brew at a high temperature and steam at low pressure simultaneously.

 A third heater is used to heat the group head itself.
 Electronically heated group heads produce a more consistent extraction temperature and are a hallmark of high-end espresso machines.
 A second advantage of the group head heater is that it makes the Dual Boiler very fast to heat up when you first turn it on.
-While some larger machines can take upwards of 30 minutes, the Sage will be good to go in under 10 minutes.
+While some larger machines can take upwards of 30 minutes, the Breville will be good to go in under 10 minutes.

 Of course, there is also a manual button if you prefer semi-automatic machines.
 In this case, you’ll want to take advantage of the built-in shot clock to monitor shot duration.